Four Christmases: Cast

-One of the film's executive producers, Peter Billingsley, who had a starring role as Ralphie in the 1983 film A Christmas Story, has a credited role as an airline ticket agent.
+One of the film's executive producers, Peter Billingsley has a credited role as an airline ticket agent.

 Production

 Prior to Vince Vaughn and Reese Witherspoon's casting, it was announced that Spyglass Entertainment had set Adam Shankman to direct for Columbia Pictures.
 Howard Gould was brought in to provide rewrites.

 Seth Gordon was brought in as director at the insistence of Vaughn, who had seen Gordon's documentary The King of Kong: A Fistful of Quarters, a film, Gordon points out, which, like Four Christmases, has a "traditional three-act structure".

 The film began production in December 2007, during the 2007–2008 Writers Guild of America strike, which meant that no changes could be made to the script.
 During production, New Line Cinema became a "unit of Warner Bros.", which put the film's completion at risk.